aaronayub/dropit/README.md

 This will create the executable file 'dropit' in the build directory.

 ## Usage
 After installing the program, the program can be run with `dropit {...FILES}`, where the argument is a list of files for which the drag-and-drop panel is created.
+You may provide the command line option "-a" or "--autoclose" to automatically close the application after a drag-drop operation.

 ## Build Requirements
-- GTK 4
+- GTK >= 4.8.0
 - meson

 ## License